AdoboPeanuts/testing/README.md

 BTC , ETH , XRP , BNB , SOL , ADA , LUNA

-### Setting up the project user interface on Streamlit.
+### Setting up the user interface for the project output on Streamlit.
 The codes are contained in the file titled Project_1_Final.py

 * Importing relevant libraries and dependencies (CustomModule and MCForecastTools).